SarpongAbasimi/REST-API-with-Express/README.md

 - Add the ability for users to log in.(Done)
 - Render ``error`` messages using flash if error occurs during login.
 - Make the ability for a user to ``log out``.
-- Restrict users form goind to certain endpoints of the app if they have not logged in.
+- Restrict users form goind to certain endpoints of the app if they have not logged in.(Done)

 > This will be done using Passport.js